omnisonic/theme_demo/README.md

 # theme_demo

-This is a project to make pelcian themes into live demo sites.
+This is a project to make pelican themes into live demo sites.